-The highlights of the Cape Town: Day Zero event are captured in a short film, while we encourage you to test your resilience to black skies.
+The highlights of the Cape Town: Day Zero event are captured, while we encourage you to test your resilience to black skies.
 And we look forward to joining the water community as it gathers in Stockholm.

 The Resilience Shift’s work on water resilience is underpinned by our efforts, along with others, to apply the resilience lens to water sector policy and practice.
 Kicked off last year with a joint letter to the UN, ‘Building a resilient future through water’, that conversation has continued throughout 2018 and into 2019.

 At the Stockholm International Water Institute (SIWI)’s World Water Week taking place in the last week of August, this collaborative influence activity continues in a High Level Dialogue session chaired by our friends, SIWI’s Maggie White, and Resilience Shift Ambassador Fred Boltz, who we congratulate on his appointment leading the Global Center for Adaptation’s Water activity.
 We’ll be there in Stockholm with our many collaborators, hosting and participating in numerous events and workshops.
 We hope to meet with many from the water community there so do come along to say hello.

 The Resilience Shift portfolio of work on water resilience includes work to develop a common understanding of what resilience is, and that has been informed by our partners’ research and fieldwork capturing the experiences of cities worldwide to inform the City Water Resilience Approach and the OurWater tool.
 We have also distilled learning from the Cape Town Drought Response Learning Initiative into a learning resource to be piloted this autumn.
 To initiate this partnership we hosted an event in London with a screening, followed by panel discussion and Q&A.